climatewarrior/p2p-app-backend/README.md

 -----------
 Prerequisites
 -------------
 - You have an Amazon Web Services(AWS) account
-- Python and Flask are installed on the system
+- Python is installed on the system
 - The source code is stored in a Git repository

 In order to run our application, you first need to set up a server.
 To ensure remote access, it might be a good choice to use some well-known cloud application platforms.
 For our application, we recommend using Amazon Elastic Cloud Computing (Amazon EC2).
-Here is the link that shows how to get started with Amazon EC2 Linux instances (Ubuntu): http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
+Here is the link that shows how to get started with Amazon EC2 Linux instances (Ubuntu or any other up-to date Debian based distribution): http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html

 Once the Amazon EC2 instance is set up, the next step is to configure that instance.
 First, log in to the EC2 instance (usually done through an SSH connection) and type the following command:
 ```sh